automerge/automerge-classic/README.md

 // To change the state, you can use the regular JavaScript array mutation
 // methods such as push().
 Internally, Automerge translates this mutable API
 // call into an update of the immutable state object.
 Note that we must pass in
-// state1, and get back an updated object which we assign to the same variable
+// doc1, and get back an updated object which we assign to the same variable
-// state1.
-The original state object is not modified.
+// doc1.
+The original document object is not modified.

-state1 = Automerge.change(state1, 'Add card', doc => {
+doc1 = Automerge.change(doc1, 'Add card', doc => {
   doc.cards.push({title: 'Rewrite everything in Clojure', done: false}) })

 // { cards: [ { title: 'Rewrite everything in Clojure', done: false } ] }

-// Assigning to an array index is also fine: state1 = Automerge.change(state1, 'Add another card', doc => {
+// Assigning to an array index is also fine: doc1 = Automerge.change(doc1, 'Add another card', doc => {
   doc.cards[1] = {title: 'Reticulate splines', done: false}
 })